unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Long-press key:** also known as a “child key”.
 A secondary key that is invoked from a top level key on a software keyboard.
 Secondary keys typically provide access to variants of the top level key, such as accented variants (a => á, à, ä, ã)

 **Modifier:** A key that is held to change the behavior of a keyboard.
 For example, the "Shift" key allows access to upper-case characters on a US keyboard.
-Other modifier keys include but is not limited to: Ctrl, Alt, Option, Command and Caps Lock.
+Other modifier keys include but are not limited to: Ctrl, Alt, Option, Command and Caps Lock.

 **Physical keyboard** is an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.